appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 | Report              | List Build Reports                         | ✅     | ✅       | ✅        | ✅      |

-:::caution Distrubition Binary and Runner Details
+:::caution Distribution Binary and Runner Details

 - **Manager** or **Operator** Build Profile permission can distribute binary if user has **Manager** or **Operator** distribution permission.
 - **Manager** or **Operator** Build Profile permission can publish if user has **Manager** or **Operator** Publish Android/iOS permission.